Cole Sletten • May 20, 2025

 The Proposal: A Game With End Conditions

-The “Video Game Economy” proposes a rules-based approach to constrain economic extremes at both ends.
+The Video Game Economy proposes a rules-based approach to constrain economic extremes at both ends.
 It consists of four core mechanisms:

 1. A Billion-Dollar Beat the Game Cap Individuals can accumulate up to $1 billion in net personal wealth.
 After that, additional wealth is redirected into structured public trusts—managed independently, democratically, or by non-profit stewards.
 These trusts could fund climate infrastructure, education, healthcare, or direct innovation grants.
 There could be a market for these trusts, each with their own purpose and goals, but all would be non-profit entities with the sole purpose of benefitting humankind.
-This cap also limits the transformation of economic success beyond the cap into outsized, systemic influence.
+This cap also limits the transformation of economic success beyond the cap into outsized, systemic political influence.

 2. A Continue Mechanism If a person’s net assets fall below a defined threshold—say, poverty-level income with no access to housing or health care, relative to their locality—they receive a reset: debts cleared, access to basic housing, job placement support, and healthcare coverage.
 This reduces the permanent consequences of failure, allowing more people to re-enter the economic game.
+Each person would be entitled to one reset in their lifetime at minimum.

 3. Balanced Power By limiting excessive wealth accumulation and providing structured support for those at the bottom, this system rebalances power toward groups and institutions rather than individuals.
 It preserves innovation without creating permanent hierarchies of influence.